12 Tips to Boost Facebook Sales during the Christmas and New Year Season

 Perform Live Videos

-Live videos allow engaging customers in the life of a company.
+Live videos engage customers in the life of a company.
 If people are already interested in your brand and its products, they will likely watch your live broadcast to get to know you a bit more.
-This will strengthen their loyalty and may attract the attention of new customers to your brand as well.
+This will strengthen their loyalty and might attract the attention of new customers to your brand as well.

 Holidays are also a good reason to perform live video broadcasts.
 Since the Facebook Newsroom resource states that the Facebook live videos are viewed three times more often than the recorded ones, consider using the Facebook Live service to show people how holidays, say, the New Year, are celebrated in your company.